STUDENT SPOTLIGHT: President of Best Buddies chapter spreads message of inclusion

 “The whole point of Best Buddies is for it to be like a genuine connection and just spread the message of inclusion and everyone deserves a friend,” Glynn said.
 “You can have as deep of a friendship with someone with (IDD), as you do without.
 They are just people.
 They’re the same as everybody else, just a little bit different.”

-Glynn remembers finding out about Best Buddies through their table during SDSU’s RSO Expo.
+Glynn remembers discovering Best Buddies through their table during SDSU’s RSO Expo.
 After finding out their mission statement and attending their first meeting, she knew joining was right up her alley.

 Three years later, just before graduating, Glynn is now president of Best Buddies SDSU.
 As the organization’s new leader, one of her greatest missions is to spread the word about why people should get involved in the IDD community.

 “I think a lot of reasons that people don’t get involved with people with disabilities is out of a lack of education and a lack of comfort,” Glynn said.
-“They see them as different and almost, like, scary — and they don’t know how to communicate with them.
+“They see these people as different and almost like scary, and they don’t know how to communicate with them.
 So our goal is to show that these are just regular, awesome people that are capable of everything that me and you were capable of.”

 SDSU’s chapter of Best Buddies is focused on the friendship pillar — this means they are focused on building friendships between people with and without IDD, offering social mentoring while improving the quality of life and level of inclusion.
-Through its matching program, the organization goes beyond just a mentorship program but builds genuine one-to-one friendships between individuals with disabilities and SDSU students without disabilities.
+Through its matching program, the organization goes beyond just a mentorship program to build genuine one-to-one friendships between individuals with disabilities and SDSU students without disabilities.

 When Glynn was a freshman and sophomore, her buddy was named Olivia as well — their closer friendship being dubbed the “Olivia Duo” or “Olivia Squared.”